nagoli/user-research-helper/README.md

 ```

 Performs a deeper analysis of the transcribed interviews in 3 steps:

 	1. Segment-Based Analysis
 	-	Use the file analysis/transcript_analysis_report.xlsx as input.
 	-	Generate segment-based analysis and save the results in the analysis/segments folder.

+    *For exemple in the demo project the segment analysis files generated has this format :*
     ![Per Segment analysis in demo exemple](assets/per_segment_analysis.png)

 	2. Cross-Interview Insights
 	-	Use the segment-based analysis from the analysis/segments folder.
 	-	Generate cross-interview insights and save the results in analysis/results_report.xlsx.

+    *For exemple in the demo project the cross-interview analysis file generated has this format :*
     ![Cross Interview insights in demo exemple](assets/cross_interview_analysis.png)

 	3. Comprehensive Report per Question
 	-	Combine quotes from analysis/transcript_analysis_report_quotes.xlsx with insights from analysis/results_report.xlsx.
 	-	Create a comprehensive per-question report in MS Word format and save it as analysis/analysis_report.docx.

+    *For exemple in the demo project the final report generated has this format :*
     ![Final report in demo exemple](assets/final_report.png)

 The configuration file `config.json` is used to control the behavior of the script.
 You can modify it to change the default behavior of the script and cancel some steps.